 Newark's Underground Railroad Commemoration Fundraiser will profile values and strategies used during the Underground Railroad today with programs and an exhibition.

 My name is Noelle Lorraine Williams and I am an artist, historian and public humanities professional based in Newark, NJ.
-This exhibition and fundraiser is a part of my public art and history project Black Power!
+This exhibition and fundraiser was a part of my public art and history project Black Power!
 19th Century which illuminates the legacy of the Black Liberation Heritage of communities in Newark, the Northeast and throughout the world.

 I have had the pleasure to work with the City of Newark, Newark Public Library, The Newark Museum of Art, Project for Empty Space, Rutgers University -Newark and other public and private institutions